Loggregator Guide for Cloud Foundry Operators

 Using Log Management Services explains how to bind applications to the external service and configure it to receive logs from Cloud Foundry.

 The Diego cell or Droplet Execution Agent (DEA) emits application logs as UDP messages to the Metron.
 For DEAs, the maximum log message size is approximately 60KiB, assuming overhead for the transporting envelope.
-Diego breaks up log messages greater than approximately 60KiB into multiple envelopes to mitigate this constraint.View the source for this page in GitHub
+Diego breaks up log messages greater than approximately 60KiB into multiple envelopes to mitigate this constraint.Create a pull request or raise an issue on the source for this page in GitHub